jhucsf/spring2024/assign/assign01.md

 Here are some ideas that could make it simpler to implement:

-* If the number of bits shifted is a multiple of 64, that is an "easy" case, since each `uint64_t` value in the result's bit vector will be identical to a corresponding `uint64_t` value in the original value's bit vector
+* If the number of bits shifted is a multiple of 64, that is an "easy" case, since each `uint64_t` value in the result's bit string will be identical to a corresponding `uint64_t` value in the original value's bit string
 * The number of bits shifted is really only "interesting" modulo 64.
   For example, shifting left by 1 bit, shifting left by 65 bits, shifting left by 129 bits, etc., are very similar cases.
-The only way in which they differ is how many `uint64_t` values worth of 0 bits are incorporated into the least-significant part of the result's bit vector.
+The only way in which they differ is how many `uint64_t` values worth of 0 bits are incorporated into the least-significant part of the result's bit string.

 ### Conversion to hexadecimal (`to_hex()`)